Frequently Asked Questions

 What equipment does the club provide?

 You must provide your own basic equipment (skates, stick, shin guards, elbow pads, chest protector, helmet, gloves, breezer pants, mouthguard, neck guard).
 Additional costs for jerseys and socks is determined by your level.
-Check out the details on our Required Equipment page in the Parent Resources section.
+Check out the details on our Required Equipment.

 Do you require players to get certain color helmets, gloves, pants, etc.?